LeSpocky/ptxdist/doc/welcome.rst

-had some linearly mapped flash ROM and some data RAM we today have multi-stage-pipeline architectures, memory management units, virtual address spaces, on-chip-memory, caches and other complicated units, which is not exactly what the embedded system developer wants program every other day.
+had some linearly mapped flash ROM and some data RAM we today have multi-stage-pipeline architectures, memory management units, virtual address spaces, on-chip-memory, caches and other complicated units, which is not exactly what the embedded system developer wants to program every other day.

 Entering embedded operating systems.
 Although there are still some